-Located near Lone Pine, CA the Alabama Hills are an awesome spot to visit and explore.
+Located near Lone Pine, CA the Alabama Hills are an awesome spot to visit and explore in Inyo County.
 Large boulder formations erupt from the ground and create a maze of canyons, trails and roads.
 This feature in itself, is more than enough fun to justify a trip to this area, however add to the equation that the Alabama Hills has appeared in more Hollywood movies than one person can name and you have the perfect combination of terrain and nostalgic history.

-The Alabama Hills are featured in many Western movies and is the birth place of the Lone Ranger and Iron Man.
+The location are featured in many “Western” movies and is the birth place of the Lone Ranger and Iron Man.

-A final punctuation mark is the Alabama hills are located in the foothills of Mount Whitney (14,505 ft), the tallest mountain in the lower 48 states.
+A final punctuation mark is the area is located in the foothills of Mount Whitney (14,505 ft), the tallest mountain in the lower 48 states.

 Access to the Alabama Hills is extremely easy, just follow Whitney Portal Road west out of Lone Pine, and take a right turn on Movie Road.
 From here the possibilities are almost endless.
 The BLM publishes the “Movie Road Touring Brochure” which gives directions on how to find the film locations of some of your favorite movies.